victor06-git/rustProgramms/rust_practice/script.md

     brew install rust
     ```

-**VA:**
-"After installation, make sure to add Rust to your system's PATH.
-You can do this by following the instructions provided in the terminal after installation."

 ## Scene 2: Setting Up a New Project with Cargo

 **VP:**
 "Now that Rust is installed, let’s create a new project using Cargo, Rust’s package manager and build system."